patel-zeel/gsoc22/gsoc22.md

 In this report, I present my work during the Google Summer of Code (GSoC) 2022 program.
 In the project, I contributed code to a published book [Probabilistic Machine Learning: An Introduction](https://probml.github.io/pml-book/book1.html) (*book1*) and an upcoming book [Probabilistic Machine Learning: Advanced Topics](https://probml.github.io/pml-book/book2.html) (*book2*) by [Kevin P. Murphy](https://www.cs.ubc.ca/~murphyk/).

-I mainly worked on two repositories: i) [pyprobml](https://github.com/probml/pyprobml) (public): a repositiry containing most of the source code for the book; and ii) [bookv2](https://github.com/probml/bookv2) (private): a repository containing source code of the book.
+I mainly worked on two repositories: i) [pyprobml](https://github.com/probml/pyprobml) (public): a repository containing most of the source code for the book; and ii) [bookv2](https://github.com/probml/bookv2) (private): a repository containing source code of the book.

 ## Highlights
-* I worked on this project for 16 weeks and on an average 42 hours a week.
+* I worked on this project for 16 weeks and, on average, 42 hours a week.
 * I refactored the [pyprobml](https://github.com/probml/pyprobml) repository to shift from `.py` files to `.ipynb` files containing code to reproduce figures.
 * I added automatic code testing via GitHub workflows to [pyprobml](https://github.com/probml/pyprobml).
-* I generated code for several figures in "Gaussian processes" chapter.
+* I generated code for several figures in the "Gaussian processes" chapter.
-* I developed a Bayesian optimization library in JAX called [BIJAX](https://github.com/patel-zeel/bijax).
+* I developed a Bayesian inference library in JAX called [BIJAX](https://github.com/patel-zeel/bijax).
 * I co-authored a section (34.7 - Active learning) with Dr. Kevin P. Murphy.
-* I learned advanced tools of JAX library.
+* I learned advanced tools of the JAX library.

 ## `.py` to `.ipynb` conversion
 ### Background
-In [earlier version of repo](https://github.com/probml/pyprobml/tree/3ac9f09de7868ba1d534d4146779d55e72b41641), code for each figure was stored in `.py` files and there were [Jupyter notebooks](https://github.com/probml/pml-book/tree/bd04fe5e27361e04bbffb1b6b66a5213da73010e/pml1/figure_notebooks), each per chapter, containing cells to execute each of those `.py` files.
+In [earlier version of repo](https://github.com/probml/pyprobml/tree/3ac9f09de7868ba1d534d4146779d55e72b41641), code for each figure was stored in `.py` files, and there were [Jupyter notebooks](https://github.com/probml/pml-book/tree/bd04fe5e27361e04bbffb1b6b66a5213da73010e/pml1/figure_notebooks), each per chapter, containing cells to execute each of those `.py` files.
 Link to those cells were stored in a private firestore database and a short link was given with each figure in *book1*.

-There were several challanges with this setup:
+There were several challenges with this setup:
 * It was difficult to maintain and keep this setup up to date due to manual intervention needed at multiple places.
-* Due to full `.py` file execution, interactivity with code was minimal.
+* Due to complete `.py` file execution, interactivity with code was minimal.

 ### Solution
-After brainstorming, we decided to move from `.py` file per figure to a self-contained `.ipynb` file per figure which alleviated the need of notebook per chapter.
+After brainstorming, we decided to move from the `.py` file per figure to a self-contained `.ipynb` file per figure, alleviating the need for a notebook per chapter.
 This also enabled readers to play with the notebook more interactively or view the cached figures in the notebook.
-In the final version, we have notebooks stored in folders renamed as chapter numbers and integrated with book without the need of firestore database.
+In the final version, we have notebooks stored in folders renamed as chapter numbers and integrated with the book without needing a *firestore* database.

 ## Automatic code testing
 ### Background
-Code for any repository needs be up to date with packages it depends on. [pyprobml](https://github.com/probml/pyprobml) depends on lots of packages and thus automatic GitHub workflow testing can be beneficial to test the code on every push.
+The code on any excellent repository should be up to date with the packages it depends on. [pyprobml](https://github.com/probml/pyprobml) depends on many packages; thus, automatic GitHub workflow testing can be beneficial to test the code on every push.

 ### Solution
-I implemented majority part of [workflow](https://github.com/probml/pyprobml/blob/master/.github/workflows/notebooks.yml) which: i) runs and chekcks all notebooks on every push; ii) statically checks if imported modules are installed/going to be installed locally or not; iii) checks code quality with `black` and iv) pushes some useful statistic to other branches e.g. `auto_generated_figure`.
-Following PRs are major in making these changes:
+I implemented the majority part of [workflow](https://github.com/probml/pyprobml/blob/master/.github/workflows/notebooks.yml), which: i) runs and checks all notebooks on every push; ii) statically checks if imported modules are installed/going to be installed locally or not; iii) checks code quality with `black` and iv) pushes some useful statistic to other branches, e.g. `auto_generated_figure.` Following PRs are central in making these changes:

 | URL                                                     | Title                                                           |
 |:--------------------------------------------------------|:----------------------------------------------------------------|